Voting in South Carolina

 Can Someone Else Return Your Ballot For You?

 Anyone you designate may return your ballot.
-They will have to complete an Authorization to Return Absentee Ballot Form.
+You will have to complete an Authorization to Return Absentee Ballot Form with the person returning your ballot before your ballot is returned.

 Track Your Ballot